Does your dog chew his way through toy after toy? Maybe he goes a step further and chews your shoes or even furniture!

 The goal isn’t to find a chew toy that your dog can’t destroy, but rather one that will last as long as possible.
 Don’t worry!
 We have you covered – check out the best chew toys we reviewed later in this guide.

 The only dogs that don’t need a chew toy are gentle pups who nibble.
 If your dog doesn’t break his dog toys, then you are one of the few dog owners who can skip a chew toy.

-But as you know, if your dog is an aggressive chewer, then a chew toy is a must.
-Not only will it keep your tough pup entertained for hours at a time, but it may very well save his life.
+But as you know, if your dog is an aggressive chewer, then a good chew toy is a must.
+Not only will it keep your tough pup entertained for hours at a time, but it also beats your dog chewing on your furniture!

 How to pick a safe chew toy for your dog